AstroAnmol/Personal_Website/_pages/teaching.md

             <span class="item">Assisted in assignment correction and maintaining the marksheet for 35+ students.</span>
         </li>
         <li>
-            <span class="item">Assisted in course project to simulate different flows by writing a Navier-Stokes solver in MATLAB.</span>
+            <span class="item">Assisted in the course project to simulate different flows by writing a Navier-Stokes solver in MATLAB.</span>
         </li>
     </ul>
 </div>